AliSemihh/AliSemihh/README.md

 - 🤔 I’m looking for help with coding
 - /play trololo
 - 💬 Ask me about
-- 📫 How to reach me: where every you want :laughing: https://www.linkedin.com/in/ali-semih-avci-a043a715a
+- 📫 How to reach me: where ever you want :laughing: LinkedIn: https://www.linkedin.com/in/ali-semih-avci-a043a715a
-- 😄 Pronouns: ...
-- ⚡ Fun fact: A crocodile cannot stick its tongue out.
+-  🦬 Fun fact: A crocodile cannot stick its tongue out.
 <!--
 **AliSemihh/AliSemihh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.